openvstorage/ovs-documentation/Installation/essentials.md

 ### Backends
 It is a best practice to not have more than 100 to 125 physical disks in a single backend.
 Once you reach that (soft) limit it is advised to create a new backend.

+### FUSE File System
+The Volume Driver exposes a FUSE file system mountpoint per vPool.
+This mountpoint is located under `/mnt/vPool_name`.
+This mountpoint can only be used by the Open vStorage operations team.
+Usage of this mountpoint in an inappropriate manner, may lead to unexpected behaviour, service downtime or data corruption.

 ### Getting Help